thephez/dash-docs/_includes/devdoc/guide_mining.md

 {% autocrossref %}

-The simplest and earliest method was the now-deprecated Bitcoin Core `getwork` RPC, which constructs a header for the miner directly.
+The simplest and earliest method was the now-deprecated Dash Core `getwork` RPC, which constructs a header for the miner directly.
 Since a header only contains a single 4-byte nonce good for about 4 gigahashes, many modern miners need to make dozens or hundreds of `getwork` requests a second.
-Solo miners may still use `getwork` on v0.9.5 or below, but most pools today discourage or disallow its use.

 {% endautocrossref %}